Natural Non Toxic Control of Fleas

 Borax should not be used directly on an animal.
 It should be used on carpets and cracks along floorboards, then vacuumed up.
 Borax will act as an herbicide so it should not be used outside.
 It will damage carpets if left in.

 Borax can be toxic and should not be breathed in.
 Use a mask when applying and avoid raising dust while vacuuming.

 In order to be effective, diatomaceous earth must come in contact with the flea or the larvae.
 The sharp edges of the tiny shells that make up diatomaceous earth, pierce the flea and dry it out.
 It is sometimes combined with pyrethrin for better effect.

-Diatomaceous earth is not toxic on its own and can be safely used BUT it should not be breathed in as it can be quite irritating.
+Food Grade Diatomaceous earth is not toxic on its own and can be safely used BUT it should not be breathed in as it can be quite irritating.
+It is listed for Organic Use.
 It can be combined with borax to treat carpets, but should be vacuumed up.
 Avoid breathing the dust and wear a mask.
 Sometimes insecticide preparations are added to diatomaceous earth to make it more effective.
 Check the label.

 Insect Growth Regulators IGR

 Insect growth regulators are substances which disrupt the flea life cycle and stop its development.
 Ask your vet.
 Some are sprayed for control of an area, others are intended to be ingested by the animal so that when the flea feeds the blood has the IGR and prevents flea development.